storacha/specs/w3-aggregation.md

 }
 ```

-If a deal fails, the failing commPs will be reported:
+If offered aggregate is invalid, details on failing commPs are reported:

 ```json
 {